 the cluster.
 With this option on the command line the

-ndb_mgmd process prints information
+ndb_mgmd process prints information about

-their values.
+values.
 Normally used together with the

 As of MySQL 4.1.5, it is no longer necessary to specify a connectstring when starting the management server.
 However, if you are using more than one management server, a connectstring should be provided and each node in the cluster should specify its node ID explicitly.